xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 see guice beans directly.

 !!! danger
     Since jersey 2.26 it is possible to get rid of HK2 completely.
-Next guicey version will ONLY use guice and all current HK2-related features will be removed.
+Unfortunately, such update requires a lot of work.
+Someday guicey will ONLY use guice and all current HK2-related features will be removed.
+    For now, all HK2-related features are softly deprecated: no deprecation annotations, just mention in javadoc.

 ## Lifecycle